1993 Four Corners hantavirus outbreak: Historical analysis

 El Niño increases wetness in the southern United States during winter.

-A question for the scientific community was why the outbreak occurred.
 A group of UNM biologists studying deer mice near the Four Corners region at the time noticed that their population significantly grew from May 1992 to May 1993.
 Working with environmental scientists, they demonstrated that the conditions of the 1991–1992 El Niño caused a relatively warm 1992–1993 winter and a rainy 1993 spring in the Four Corners region.
 The area had been experiencing drought for a few years, but with more snowmelt and rainfall came a relative abundance of springtime vegetation in the region.
 This provided more shelter and food for local animals, which led to rapid growth of the rodent population and, in turn, increased the number of interactions between humans and rodents.
 Furthermore, with a higher population density of mice, SNV was able to spread more easily among them.

 According to traditional Navajo beliefs, mice inhabit the nocturnal and outdoor world and humans the daytime and indoor world.
-The two should not come into contact or sickness and death may occur.
-When mice enter a house and find a disorderly environment with food lying about, they become angry at the mess and may strike down someone in the household, usually a young, healthy family member.
+The two should not mix or sickness and death may occur.
+When mice enter a house and find a disorderly environment with food lying about, they become angry at the mess and may strike down a family member, usually someone young and healthy.
 Navajo oral tradition spoke of past outbreaks in 1918, 1933, and 1934, which they attributed to excess caused by disharmony.
 Every year in which an outbreak occurred had excess rain and snowfall, which led to increased rodent food supply and consequently greater rodent populations and more human-rodent interactions.

 Genetic analysis of SNV has indicated that it has existed in its natural reservoir since long before the outbreak.
-Biologists believe that people probably died from hantavirus infection before the outbreak but that their cause of death was unknown at that time.
+Biologists believe that people probably died from hantavirus infection before the outbreak but that their cause of death was unknown.
 Tempest, when recollecting on people he had treated in the years before the outbreak, said: "I will never be able to know for sure but I believe they were also Hantavirus victims."
 Serum samples collected in 1991 and 1992 as part of the Navajo Health and Nutrition Survey were tested in June 1993 and showed that three people out of 270 had antibodies to hantaviruses, indicative of past infection.
-By examining tissue samples from people who died from unexplained acute respiratory distress syndrome (ARDS), a 38-year-old man who died in Utah in 1959 became the earliest confirmed case of HPS.
+By examining tissue samples from people who died from unexplained acute respiratory distress syndrome (ARDS), a 38-year-old man who died in Utah in 1959 became the earliest confirmed instance of HPS.